sayemimtiaz/DecomposeRNNintoModules/tutorial/evaluate_rq1.md

 ```
 The script will attempt to read and write from directory.
 Please make sure that it has such permissions.

 4. Depending on the task, it may run for a while.
 Usually *rolled* mode will run faster than *unrolled* mode.
 It will print step by step module generation, which will be saved in: *gru_models/one_to_one/modules* directory.
-In the end, it will show the accuracy of both monloithic model and modularized model, including jaccard index.
+In the end, it will show the accuracy of both monolithic model and modularized model, including jaccard index.
 A sample output will look like:
 ```
 Start Time:22:52:37
 #Module 0 in progress....